Working with large datasets using SQL, R, and Python

 In the next section I’ll assume the .db file is placed in the subdirectory of the repository called data.

 Note that all of the code used to download the data from the Stack Overflow website and to manipulate it to create a complete Postgres database and (for the year 2021 only) an SQLite database and CSVs for each table is in the data/prep_stackoverflow subdirectory of this repository.
-Note that as of February 2022, the data are still being kept up to date online.
+Note that as of July 2025, the data were still being kept up to date online.

 6 Accessing a database and using SQL from other languages